Getting Started with K1JT modes using Direct Interoperation Between DXLab and WSJT-X

 Starting an Instance of WSJT-X

-SpotCollector will accept connections from up to 16 instances of WSJT-X. If more than one instance of WSJT-X is running on the same computer, each instance on that computer must have distinct IDs; this can be accomplished by specifying a unique rig name in a command line used to start WSJT-X, for example:
+SpotCollector will accept connections from up to 16 instances of WSJT-X. If more than one instance of WSJT-X is running on the same computer, each instance other on that computer other than the local WSJT-X instance must have a distinct ID; this can be accomplished by specifying a unique rig name in a command line used to start WSJT-X, for example:

 wsjtx --rig-name=IC7800